 What celebrity has a butterfly tattoo?

-The most famous celebrities that have butterfly tattoos are Queen Latifah, Kylie Jenner, Hazel E, Janel Parrish, Michelle Williams, Anastasia Karanikolaou, Drew Barrymore, and Bar Rafaeli.
+The most famous celebrities with butterfly tattoos are Queen Latifah, Kylie Jenner, Hazel E, Janel Parrish, Michelle Williams, Anastasia Karanikolaou, Drew Barrymore, and Bar Rafaeli.

 What singer has a butterfly tattoo?